-4.1 The purpose of the project;
+- 4.1 A description of the project and components as summarized in Section 3; - 4.2 The purpose of the project; - 4.3 The environmental effects of the Project, including those due to malfunctions or accidents that may occur in connection with the Project and any change to the Project that may be caused by the environment.
+Environmental effect is defined as: any change that the project may cause in the environment, including any such change on health and socio-economic conditions, on physical and cultural heritage, on the current use of lands and resources for traditional purposes by Indigenous persons, or on any structure, site or thing that is of historical, archaeological, paleontological or architectural significance; and any change to the project that may be caused by the environment, whether any such change occurs within or outside Canada;

-- 4.2 The environmental effects of the Project, including those due to malfunctions or accidents that may occur in connection with the Project and any change to the Project that may be caused by the environment.
-Environmental effect is defined as: any change that the project may cause in the environment, including any effect of any such change on health and socio-economic conditions, on physical and cultural heritage, on the current use of lands and resources for traditional purposes by Indigenous persons, or on any structure, site or thing that is of historical, archaeological, paleontological or architectural significance; and any change to the project that may be caused by the environment, whether any such change occurs within or outside Canada; - 4.3 Cumulative environmental effects of the Project that are likely to result from the project in combination with other projects or activities that have been or will be carried out; - 4.4 The significance of the environmental effects described in 4.2 and 4.3; - 4.5 Measures, including contingency and compensation measures as appropriate, that are technically and economically feasible and that would mitigate any significant adverse environmental effects of the project; - 4.6 The significance of adverse environmental effects following the employment of mitigative measures, including the feasibility of additional or augmented mitigative measures; and - 4.7 Report on engagements undertaken by BP with interested other ocean users who may be affected by program activities and/or the general public respecting any of the matters described above.
-The One Ocean documents Fact Sheet for Non-One Ocean Petroleum Members and One Ocean Protocol for Consultation Meetings: Recommendations for the Fish and Petroleum Industries in Newfoundland and Labrador can assist in planning these engagements.
+- 4.4 Cumulative environmental effects of the Project that are likely to result from the project in combination with other projects or activities that have been or will be carried out; - 4.5 Emissions and climate change must be considered in the EA.
+In doing so, emissions will need to be calculated, including any offsets, and the proponent expected to speak to how the proposed project meets regulatory requirements arising from commitments by governments related to greenhouse gas emissions.
+In the effects assessment, the impact of the project on the dynamic issue of climate change will need to be adequately discussed, as will the effects of climate change on the proposed project; - 4.6 The significance of the environmental effects described in 4.3, 4.4 and 4.5; - 4.7 Measures, including contingency and compensation measures as appropriate, that are technically and economically feasible and that would mitigate any significant adverse environmental effects of the project; - 4.8 The significance of adverse environmental effects following the employment of mitigative measures, including the feasibility of additional or augmented mitigation measures; and - 4.9 Report on engagement undertaken by MKI with interested other ocean users who may be affected by program activities and/or the general public respecting any of the matters described above.
+The One Ocean documents Fact Sheet for Non-One Ocean Petroleum Members (2015 Non One Ocean PIM Fact Sheet) and One Ocean Protocol for Consultation Meetings: Recommendations for the Fish and Petroleum Industries in Newfoundland and Labrador (One Ocean Protocol for Consultation Meetings: Recommendations for the Fishing and Petroleum Industries in Newfoundland and Labrador) can assist in planning these engagements.

-5 Scope of the Factors to be Considered
+5. Scope of the Factors to be Considered

-BP will prepare and submit to the C-NLOPB an EA for the above-described physical activity, and as described in Ephesus Prospect Controlled Source Electromagnetic Survey Project Description (BP February, 2020).
+MKI will prepare and submit to the C-NLOPB an EA for the above-described physical activity, and as described in the Project Description: Multiklient Invest Newfoundland Offshore Seismic Program, 2024-2028 (LGL Ltd. 13 October 2023).
 The EA will address the factors listed above; the issues identified in Section 5.2 (following), and document any issues and concerns that may be identified by the proponent through regulatory, stakeholder, and public engagement.